-It was WhistlePig Boss Hog IV ‘The Black Prince’ Rye Whiskey, which was distilled in Indiana and aged / bottled in Vermont.
+It was WhistlePig Boss Hog IV ‘The Black Prince’ Rye Whiskey, which was distilled in Indiana (or Canada) and aged / bottled in Vermont.
 The Best Bourbon went to Barrell Bourbon Batch 11, a 6-year-old Tennessee bourbon bottled in Kentucky.

 These major upsets follow the quality-in-taste sourced whiskey trend I spotted last year and offer a glimpse into the future of American whiskey.
 Both brands have exceptional talent mingling barrels for the final product, and they know how to make a 15-year-old barrel complement a 6-year-old barrel and maintain their flavor profile.